-The trick to using reward power is to create the expectation of a reward, and trigger that part of the brain that enjoys being rewarded for hard work.
+The trick to using reward power is to create the expectation of a reward and trigger that part of the brain that enjoys being rewarded for hard work.
 As a simple example, if you always publically praise your high performers and never praise your poor performers, then you create a desire in others to achieve that praise by working hard to get it.

-Note that with the exception of praise and thanks, it’s possible to either run out of rewards, or not have the ability to issue them.
-In this case your power becomes diminished.
-For this reason it is advisable to use praise and thanks frequently, and other rewards very infrequently and only for major achievements.
+Note that with the exception of praise and thanks, it’s possible to either run out of rewards or not have the ability to issue them.
+In this case, your power becomes diminished.
+For this reason, it is advisable to use praise and thanks frequently, and other rewards very infrequently and only for major achievements.

 You use legitimate power when you use your position in the organization to achieve compliance with your wishes.
-With legitimate power the subordinate complies with your wishes because they believe that you have a right to wield such power because of the position you hold.
+With legitimate power, the subordinate complies with your wishes because they believe that you have a right to wield such power because of the position you hold.

 A CEO holds legitimate power.
 So does a president who has been given a mandate by an election.
-Legitimate power is determined by title but also by situation: an ex-president cannot issue orders to the military, and while a currently serving president can issue military orders, they cannot tell their citizens to eat healthily, as their power doesn’t exist in that situation.
+Legitimate power is determined by title but also by the situation: an ex-president cannot issue orders to the military, and while a currently serving president can issue military orders, they cannot tell their citizens to eat healthily, as their power doesn’t exist in that situation.

 Legitimate power will be weakened within an organization if there isn’t a very clear organizational structure and chain of command.
 This can be a disadvantage of working in a matrix organization.

-You use expert power when you use vast experience in a particular area and a past history of demonstrating solid judgement in that area to achieve compliance with your wishes.
+You use expert power when you use vast experience in a particular area and a past history of demonstrating solid judgment in that area to achieve compliance with your wishes.
 Subordinates clearly believe that your past experience will guide you to make the right decision.
 Essentially, you are a thought leader in a specific topic or domain.